 You can read the full paper Application of pharmacogenomics and bioinformatics to exemplify the utility of human ex vivo organoculture models in the field of precision medicine in PLOS ONE here.
 For media inquiries, please contact email@example.com

 About REPROCELL: REPROCELL (Biopta) is a global leader in the commercialization of human fresh tissue research.
 With over a 17 years of experience in this highly specialized area of research, REPROCELL (Biopta) has worked with 24 of the top 25 pharma companies in the world to bring drugs to market more efficiently and economically.
-You can find out more about the company’s predictive drug discovery assays on their website.
+You can find out more about the company’s predictive drug discovery assays in their assay catalog.